 A Cloud Disaster Recovery plan is a strategy that allows an organization to restore its IT structures and information in the event of a disaster by using cloud-based resources and services.
 A disaster is any event that makes it impossible for you to access your data, apps, or systems, whether it could be a power outage, data corruption, a natural disaster, or something else that disrupts your IT operations.

-Here are some of the crisis recovery plan:
+Here are some of the crisis recovery plans:

 - Recovery time objective (RTO): It is the maximum acceptable length of time that your application can be out of service.